wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   The maker of a promissory note, by making it,---

-    *   (a) Engages that he will pay it according to its tenor:
+    *   (a) engages that he will pay it according to its tenor:

-    *   (b) Is precluded from denying to a holder in due course the existence of the payee and his then capacity to indorse.
+    *   (b) is precluded from denying to a holder in due course the existence of the payee and his then capacity to indorse.

     Compare: 1883 No 8 s 88

-##### 90 Application of Part [1][3] to notes
+##### 90 Application of Part 1 to notes

-*   (1) Subject to the provisions in this Part of this Act, and except as provided by this section, the provisions of this Act relating to bills of exchange apply, with the necessary modifications, to promissory notes.
+*   (1) Subject to the provisions in this Part, and except as provided by this section, the provisions of this Act relating to bills of exchange apply, with the necessary modifications, to promissory notes.

     (2) In applying those provisions the maker of a note shall be deemed to correspond with the acceptor of a bill, and the first indorser of a note shall be deemed to correspond with the drawer of an accepted bill payable to drawer's order.

     (3) The following provisions as to bills do not apply to notes, namely, provisions relating to---

-    *   (a) Presentment for acceptance:
+    *   (a) presentment for acceptance:

-    *   (b) Acceptance:
+    *   (b) acceptance:

-    *   (c) Acceptance _supra_ protest:
+    *   (c) acceptance _supra_ protest:

-    *   (d) Bills in a set.
+    *   (d) bills in a set.

     (4) Where a foreign note is dishonoured, protest thereof is unnecessary.